dart-lang/pub/doc/repository-spec-v2.md

 ```

 The `<message>` is intended to be a brief human-readable explanation of what
-when wrong and why the request failed.
+went wrong and why the request failed.
 The `<code>` is a text string intended to
 allow clients to handle special cases without using regular expressions to
 parse the `<message>`.